paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-2b-securities-exchanges.md

 (1) **Fund established** — There is established in the Treasury of the United States a fund to be known as the “Securities and Exchange Commission Investor Protection Fund”.

-(2) **Use of Fund** — The Fund shall be available to the Commission, without further appropriation or fiscal year limitation, for—

-  (A) paying awards to whistleblowers as provided in subsection (b); and
+**(a) Use of Fund 11 So in original.
+Probably should be designated “(2)”.** The Fund shall be available to the Commission, without further appropriation or fiscal year limitation, for paying awards to whistleblowers as provided in subsection (b).

-  (B) funding the activities of the Inspector General of the Commission under [section 78d(i) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section78d/i&num=0&edition=prelim).

 (3) **Deposits and credits**